Steps to Financial Aid

 - Dual enrollment – If a student is enrolled in more than one of the following terms: undergraduate, graduate or professional studies, he/she must manually sign a Financial Responsibility Agreement.
 Contact the Billing Office for more information.

 - Off Campus Study – If a student is participating in OCS, he/she must register in person with a billing advisor.
-Contact Jennifer Pulley for more information.
+Contact Mary Ann Harris for more information.

 - Making any required payment on the semester balance.
 Payment methods: